viezelc/readDiag/docs/en/install_remote.md

 !!! warning "Warning"

-    In this section, it is assumed that the user will create the readDiag environment and install the package within the environment.
+    In this section, it is assumed that the user will create the readDiag environment and install the package within the environment so the user can make modifications to the code.

 1. Download the readDiag code (in your `$HOME`):